Why Culture Integration is Essential During the Onboarding Process

 The Account Manager’s position has been open for more than six months and by all indications, Dave is the answer to everyone’s prayers.
-There is a sigh of relief now that he’s on board – Dave has a proven track record of success, his people skills are sharp and witty, and he has a knack for building relationships, winning new business and growing stale accounts.
+There is a sigh of relief now that he’s on board – Dave has a proven track record of success, his people skills are sharp and witty, and he has a knack for building relationships, winning new business and growing dormant accounts.

-And as much as everyone is watching his every move to make sure he was an intelligent hire, Dave is also watching everyone else, looking for reassurances that leaving his prior employer of eight years and starting from scratch with a new company was the right move for his career and family.
+And as much as everyone is watching Dave’s every move to make sure he was an intelligent hire, Dave is also watching everyone else, looking for reassurances that leaving his prior employer of eight years and starting from scratch with a new company was the right move for his career and family.

 Unfortunately, Dave resigned in less than eight weeks.

 No, he’s not a Millennial.
 At the age of 46, he’s in the prime of his career.
 He was on-boarded in the traditional way – meeting everyone on his team to understand their roles, spending time with HR to fill out all necessary paperwork, and completed the company’s two-week training program, with honors.

 So, what was the problem?
 Dave was never properly integrated into the culture of the new company.
 Sure, he understands the industry and how it works, he understands the uniqueness of the company’s brand, and he understands the mechanics of his job.
 However, no one ever thought of explaining how things “really worked” at his new company.
 Unwittingly, Dave was set up to fail.